Germany and Hungary clash on EU-China relations

 Already a member?

-"If you do that, then sooner or later you are risking the cohesion of Europe," he added.
+"If you do that, then, sooner or later, you're risking the cohesion of Europe," he added.

-"The veto has to go, even if that means we [Germany] can be outvoted," he also said, referring to EU foreign-policy making by unanimity.
+"The veto has to go, even if that means we [Germany] can be outvoted," the German minister also said, referring to EU foreign-policy making by consensus.

-Maas' remarks were a thinly veiled jab at Hungary, which recently blocked an EU statement of moral support for pro-democracy protesters in Hong Kong - just one in a long line of Hungarian vetoes.
+Maas' remarks were aimed at Hungary, which recently stymied an EU statement of moral support for pro-democracy protesters in Hong Kong - just one in a long line of Hungarian vetoes.

 "Hungary again blocked an EU statement on Hong Kong.
-Three weeks ago, it was on Middle East," Miguel Berger, a state secretary in the German foreign ministry, had also said on Friday.
+Three weeks ago, it was on the Middle East," Miguel Berger, a state secretary in the German foreign ministry, had also said on Friday.

 "We need a serious debate on ... qualified majority voting", he said.

-Hungary does not normally explain to media or even fellow EU diplomats why it blocks things.
+Hungary does not normally explain to media or even fellow EU diplomats why it vetoes things.

-But on Monday, Hungarian prime minister Viktor Orbán hit back at Germany in an invective published on his website.
+But Hungarian prime minister Viktor Orbán hit back at Germany in an invective on his website the same day that Maas spoke out.

 "The European left - led by the German left - is once again attacking Hungary in a contemptible manner.
-This time it is for our country's refusal to sign a politically inconsequential and frivolous joint declaration on Hong Kong," Orbán said.
+This time it is for our country's refusal to sign a politically inconsequential and frivolous joint declaration on Hong Kong," Orbán said on Monday.

-He also lashed out at EU foreign policy more broadly speaking, which he called a "laughing stock".
+He also struck out at EU foreign policy more broadly, which he called a "laughing stock".

-"When eight of our joint declarations have been swept aside, as has happened with China, the ninth will simply be greeted with more mockery.
-We look like pathetic paper tigers," Orbán said.
+"When eight of our joint declarations have been swept aside, as has happened with China, the ninth will simply be greeted with more mockery," Orbán said.

-"We will exercise our rights guaranteed by the European Union's founding treaties," he added, referring to his foreign policy veto.
+"We will exercise our rights guaranteed by the European Union's founding treaties," he added, referring to Hungary's foreign-policy veto.

-And he said Europe needed to do business with countries such as China, which has an egregious human rights record, instead of issuing "boycotts, sanctions, sermons, and lectures".
+And he said Europe should do business with countries such as China, which has an egregious human-rights record, instead of issuing "boycotts, sanctions, sermons, and lectures".

-The draft EU member states' communiqué on Hong Kong was first put together in early May.
+The draft EU member states' communiqué on Hong Kong was first discussed in early May.

-It was later downgraded to a statement by EU foreign affairs chief Josep Borrell on behalf of EU states, but Orbán also blocked that when it came up for discussion among EU ambassadors in Brussels last week.
+It was later downgraded to a statement by EU foreign-affairs chief Josep Borrell on behalf of EU capitals, but Orbán also blocked that when it came up for discussion among EU ambassadors in Brussels last week.

-"The longer we wait, the more out of date the statement becomes, but it's still on the table," an EU diplomat told EUobserver on Monday.
+"The longer we wait, the more out of date the [Hong Kong] statement becomes, but it's still on the table," an EU diplomat told EUobserver on Monday.

-The dispute has made Borrell look silly because, on 11 May, he issued an ultimatum that he failed to live up to.
+Meanwhile, the dispute has made Borrell look silly because, on 11 May, he issued an ultimatum that he failed to live up to.

-"If unanimity is not reached ... we will have to take a position which does not reflect unanimity", Borrell said in May.
+"If unanimity is not reached ... we will have to take a position which does not reflect unanimity", Borrell said at the time.

-"We will continue working [on Hungary's objections] for one more week ... just one more week", he said at the time.
+"We will continue working [on Hungary's objections] for one more week ... just one more week", he said.

-When asked on Monday how come he did not keep his word, Borrell's spokesman told EUobserver: "The work is continuing and the result should be visible soon".
+When asked on Monday how come he did not keep his word to issue a statement on behalf of 26 EU countries without Hungary, Borrell's spokesman told EUobserver: "The work is continuing and the result should be visible soon".

 "[Borrell] continues to work intensively to achieve EU unity where possible and broad majority when unanimity is not possible," the spokesman said.

-The next EU foreign policy decision is to roll over EU sanctions on Russia-occupied Crimea for another year when EU ambassadors meet in Brussels on Wednesday.
+The next EU foreign-policy decision is to roll over EU sanctions on Russia-occupied Crimea for another year when EU ambassadors meet in Brussels on Wednesday.

-But diplomats expected this to go through despite Orbán's anti-sanctions views and friendly Russia ties.
+But diplomats expected this to go through despite Orbán's anti-sanctions views and close Russia ties.

 Voting unlikely

-Meanwhile, Germany's call for majority voting in foreign policy is not new.
+Germany's call for majority voting in foreign policy is not new.

-Maas called for it already two years ago and Borrell recently proposed using it in "implementing acts", such as deciding which names to list under EU human rights or chemical weapons sanctions.
+Maas called for it already two years ago and Borrell recently proposed using it in "implementing acts", such as deciding which names to list under EU human-rights or chemical-weapons sanctions.

-But it would take unanimity to waive unanimity on EU foreign policy, according to the EU treaty, and several smaller EU states do not want to give up their prerogative.
+But it would take unanimity to waive unanimity, in a freak of the EU treaty, and while Germany has wider support, for instance, from Finland, several smaller member states do not want to give up their prerogative.

-"Its not just Hungary which is sceptical about this," an EU diplomat said.
+"It's not just Hungary which is sceptical about this," an EU diplomat said.